Small Business Phone Problems: 5 Common Issues and How to Fix Them

 A virtual phone number with intelligent answering:

-- Greets callers professionally while you're busy
+- Greets callers professionally while you're occupied

-- Queues non-urgent calls for callback
+- Queues routine enquiries for a scheduled callback

-Cost: £20-50/month Benefit: Zero missed opportunities, even during your busiest hours
+Benefit: Zero missed opportunities, even during your busiest hours

 Problem 2: Voicemail That Nobody Checks (Or Leaves)